emedware/vue-golden-layout/README.md

 The `golden-layout` has a *property* and an *event* named `state`.
 - The event is triggered when the state has changed (even deeply, like a deep watch).
 - The property is used [**at mount**](https://github.com/eddow/vue-golden-layout/issues/20#issuecomment-433828678) to initialise the configuration.
 After that, any change will have no effect.
+- The `state` property can be a `Promise`, then the golden-layout will be rendered only when the `Promise` has been resolved.

 Notes:
 - The property `state` can be given minified or not